AdamZaczek/react_tutorial_with_rails_api/README.md

 #React Tutorial with create-react-app and Rails as an Api and Bootstrap

 Man, that title is a mouthful, but, this is pretty easy.
-Once again, we're focussing on the (React tutorial)[https://facebook.github.io/react/docs/tutorial.html].
+Once again, we're focussing on the [React tutorial](https://facebook.github.io/react/docs/tutorial.html).
 Since it's a great intro to React.

 First, ensure you have the Create React App installed globally: